June 10th, 2014

 Lastly, any of you who follow my blog or read my website know that volume is the key to a youthful facial appearance.
 As we age, we all begin to lose volume in our faces.
-I see a lot of younger (20-40 year old) patients with premature signs of aging of their cheeks – this shows up first as lower eyelid bags or early lines around the mouth (the “parenthesis” lines).
+I see a lot of younger (20-40 year old) patients at my Knoxville Plastic Surgery clinic with premature signs of aging of their cheeks - this shows up first as lower eyelid bags or early lines around the mouth (the "parenthesis" lines).
 Treating these early signs of aging with fillers in the cheeks, where the volume loss occurs, can reverse or prevent the early signs of aging in the midface.
 By lifting the facial soft tissues, this prevents gravity from wrecking havoc on the tissue of the lower face, which has to support the sagging upper facial tissue.
-In short – a little filler every once in awhile in the 20s and 30s may prevent the need for a facelift in the 40s.
+In short - a little filler every once in awhile in the 20s and 30s may prevent the need for a facelift in the 40s.
 Volume is key to preventing and treating the signs of facial aging.

 So - skin care, treating wrinkles early, and maintaining youthful volume in your face.
 Three simple steps - your "ounce of prevention" to prevent needing the "pound of cure" any earlier than absolutely necessary.